-As an academic I have a multidisciplinary background in fashion cultures and human geography.
-The connecting thread is a passionate interest in material culture, consumption and links to personal identity and everyday practice.
-In my research I have explored this through various avenues, including ethical and sustainable fashion, motherly consumption, and design for ageing.
+As an academic I have a multidisciplinary background in design and human geography.
+The connecting thread is my interest in user-centred enquiry for design and service evaluation.
+In my research I have explored this through various avenues, including ethical and sustainable fashion, parenting cultures, and design for ageing.
 Theoretically, I am inspired by work around posthumanism and new materialisms, both of which seek to de-centre the human subject as an ontological focus.
-My current research explores the role of digital technology (e.g. baby monitors) in experiences in parenting.
+My current research explores the role of digital technology (e.g. baby monitors) in parents’ experiences of infant care.

 Contact: emmawaight @ hotmail.co.uk